kursatyurt/ODE_Solver/README.md

 5. Read ODE Function From User (to do)

 # Sprint 2 Feature
-1. Implicit Euler Metho (Completed)
+1. Implicit Euler Method (Completed)
+2. Runge-Kutta 4 Method (Completed)
+3. Added A Guide to How to Implement Your New Solver (Completed)

 # Test Environment
 1. Linux